PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 19:09:25
+Last updated: 2024-04-07 19:10:00
-Random Quote: Frustration and boredom are great motivators to seek out other pleasures.
-Human behavior is quite predictable. - Virginia Wilson
+Random Quote: The Mandalorian.
+His armor alone is worth more than my bounty. - Fennec Shand